HwWobbe/WipHww/README.md

 # 2023-02:
 ## Goal(s)
 * prototype of Movers for Targeted Revisions in M1-M9
-* * roles: KFW.AA , JKW.Eca."Am I on the list".confirms , DPL.
+* * roles: KFW.AA , JKW.Eca."Am I on the list".confirms , DPL.GeoJson
 # 2023-02:
 * -02-20: 2nd round of dataLoading procedures under development.
 * * -21: results are being reviewed